 Drawing up a reflected ceiling plan for a project can be done manually by hand or through software to share as an image.
 Regardless of the method, the process remains the same.

 Every reflected floor plan is a collaborative effort between an architect, engineer, and interior designer.
-As it passes from one department to another, the architectural drawing take shape.
+As it passes from one department to another, the architectural drawing takes shape.

 Initially, the contractor begins with the idea of what they want their ceiling to look like.
 These can be a traditional or suspended type which will be specified on the RCP.